Kraton Ngayogyakarta Hadiningrat

 The Royal Palace of Yogyakarta (Keraton Ngayogyakarta Hadiningrat, ꦏꦿꦠꦺꦴꦤ꧀ꦔꦪꦺꦴꦒꦾꦏꦂꦠꦲꦢꦶꦤꦶꦔꦿꦠ꧀) is a palace complex in the city of Yogyakarta, Yogyakarta Special Region, Indonesia.
 It is the seat of the reigning Sultan of Yogyakarta and his family.
-The complex is a center of Javanese culture, and contains a museum displaying royal artifacts.
+The complex is a center of Javanese culture and contains a museum displaying royal artifacts.
 It is guarded by the Yogyakarta Kraton Guards (Indonesian: Prajurit Keraton Ngayogyakarta Hadiningrat).

 History

 The complex was built in 1755–1756 (AJ 1682) for Hamengkubuwono I, the first Sultan of Yogyakarta.
 It was one of the monarch's first acts after the signing of the Treaty of Giyanti, which recognized the creation of the Sultanate of Yogyakarta under the Dutch East India Company.
-A banyan forest, protected from flooding by its location between two rivers, was chosen as the site for the palace.
+A banyan forest, protected from flooding due to its location between two rivers, was chosen as the site for the palace.

 On 20 June 1812, Sir Stamford Raffles led a 1,200-strong British and Irish force to attack the walled royal city of Yogyakarta.
 Although they outnumbered the British, the Javanese were unprepared for the attack.
 Yogyakarta fell in one day, and the palace was sacked and burnt.
 The attack was the first of its kind on a Javanese court, and the Sultanate briefly became subject to British authority before the British government returned control of Indonesia to the Dutch.
-Most of the current palace was built by Sultan Hamengkubuwono VIII (who reigned from 1921 to 1939), and was rebuilt after earthquakes in 1876 and 2006.
+Most of the current palace was built by Sultan Hamengkubuwono VIII (who reigned from 1921 to 1939) and was rebuilt after earthquakes in 1876 and 2006.